dk949/searocket/README.md

 ## Config

-This part will be improved in the next refactor

 The basic idea is that all configuration is done at compile time.
 This would require the user to have the [D toolchain](https://dlang.org/download.html) setup.